Rishabh4Jakhar/SimpleMultithreader/README.md

 # Multi Threader

 ## Working

-.When the parallel_for is invoked in the given programs, it goes into the respective function template defined in the header file.
+- When the parallel_for is invoked in the given programs, it goes into the respective function template defined in the header file.

-.It divides the process into numThreads threads and carries all the processes simultaneously.
+- It divides the process into numThreads threads and carries all the processes simultaneously.

-.The remaining processes are directly executed.
+- The remaining processes are directly executed.

-.Checks for input errors and thread creation errors is there.
+- Checks for input errors and thread creation errors is there.

-.Execution time is displayed for each parallel_for.
+- Execution time is displayed for each parallel_for.

 ## Contributions: